aksharabruno/my-portfolio/README.md

 - This repo uses TypeScript and Next.js App Router.
 Keep route file names as `page.tsx`.
 - Keep common types in `src/types` or `types/` and add additional `.d.ts` files if you use third-party modules without types.

+Note: For whatever reason, when I tried to deploy this using vercel, it required me to create a new private repository.
+So, I will be updating through that from now.